Computably totally disconnected locally compact groups: Closure properties of the class of computably t.d.l.c. groups

-Uniformly in $k$, on $[V_k]$ we have a computable function $L_k$ given by $L_k(f)^{(i)}= \Inv_i(f^{(i)})$.
-So there is a computable function $\Inv$ on $[T]$ given by \bc $\Inv(k \ape f) = k\ape L_k(f)$. \ec Next, for $r,s \in \NN$ and $r \ape f, s \ape g \in [T]$, let \bc $\Op (r \ape f, s \ape g) = t \ape h$, \ec where $h$ is the function given by $h^{(i)} = \Op_i(f^{(i)}, g^{(i)})$, and $t \le \max (r,s)$ is the least number such that $t=0$, or $t>0$ and $h^{(t)}\uhr { \max(F_{t})}\in S_{t}$.
+Uniformly in $r$, on $[V_r]$ we have a computable function $L_r$ given by $L_r(f)^{(i)}= \Inv_i(f^{(i)})$.
+So there is a computable function $\Inv$ on $[T]$ given by \bc $\Inv(r \ape f) = r\ape L_r(f)$. \ec Next, for $r,s \in \NN$ and $r \ape f, s \ape g \in [T]$, let \bc $\Op (r \ape f, s \ape g) = t \ape h$, \ec where $h$ is the function given by $h^{(i)} = \Op_i(f^{(i)}, g^{(i)})$, and $t \le \max (r,s)$ is the least number such that $t=0$, or $t>0$ and $h^{(t)}\uhr { \max(F_{t})}\in S_{t}$.
 That is, we compute the binary group operation componentwise, and then check which tree $V_t$ the overall result is a path of; this can be done because from $\max(r,s)$ on, the component of the result will be in the relevant compact open subgroup.

-It should be clear that via the homeomorphism of the spaces $[T]$ and $G$ outlined above, $([T], \Op, \Inv)$ is a computable Baire presentation of $G$. \end{proof} \begin{remark} The foregoing result might turn out to be useful for answering~\cref{q:scale} in the negative.
-Suppose that uniformly in $i\in \NN^+$ one can build a computably t.d.l.c.\ group $G_i$ and computable element $g_i$ so that $s(g_i)$ depends in some predetermined way on whether $i$ is in the halting set $\+ K$; for instance, let $s(g_i)= 2$ if $i \not \in \+ K$, and $s(g_i)=1$ else.
-Let $U_i$ be some uniformly determined compact open subgroup of~$G_i$.
-Then the scale function on the t.d.l.c.\ group $G=\bigoplus \sNp i (G_i, U_i) $, with the computable presentation given above, is non-computable. \end{remark}
+It should be clear that, via the homeomorphism of the spaces $[T]$ and $G$ outlined above, $([T], \Op, \Inv)$ is a computable Baire presentation of $G$. \end{proof} We note that the hypothesis that $T_i$ is c.l.c.\ via a fixed $k$ is one of notational convenience; what matters is that given $i$ we can compute $\ell_i$ such that $T_i$ is c.l.c.\ via~$\ell_i$.
+This is so because, given a tree $T$ that is c.l.c.\ via $\ell$, we can uniformly transform it into an equivalent tree $\wt T$ that is c.l.c.\ via $1$, by ``skipping" the levels $1, \dots, \ell-1$.

-It takes some effort to prove that being computably t.d.l.c.\ is preserved under taking quotients by computable normal closed subgroups.
+The hardest result in this section will be tackled last: being computably t.d.l.c.\ is preserved under taking quotients by computable normal closed subgroups.
 As an application we will show that the groups $PGL_n(\QQ_p)$ are computably t.d.l.c.
 For $n=2$ these groups have been the subject of much research; for instance, they are homeomorphic to closed subgroups of $\Aut (T_{p+1})$ as shown by Serre \cite[Section~II.1]{Serre:80}.